-If, at the time of exercise, there is no effective registration statement registering, or no current prospectus available for, the issuance of the shares of Common Stock to the holder, then the Warrants may only be exercised through a cashless exercise.
+If, at the time of exercise, there is no effective registration statement registering, or no current prospectus available for the issuance of the shares of Common Stock to the holder, then the Warrants may only be exercised through a cashless exercise.
 No fractional shares of Common Stock will be issued in connection with the exercise of a Warrant.
 In lieu of fractional shares, the holder will receive an amount in cash equal to the fractional amount multiplied by the fair market value of any such fractional shares.
 The Company has concluded that the Warrants are required to be equity classified.
 The Warrants were valued on the date of grant using Monte Carlo simulations.
 During the three months ended March 31, 2021, 1,165,575 Warrants were exercised for cash proceeds of \$8.0 million.
-There were no Warrants exercised during the year ended December 31, 2022, or the six months ended June 30, 2023.
+There were no Warrants exercised during the year ended December 31, 2022, or the nine months ended September 30, 2023.
+The Warrants have expired in October 2023 and are no longer outstanding.